I’m no expert in math, which is why I write, and numbers don’t lie the average person will spend one-third of their life at work.

 I’m talking more than for the weekend or a mental health day (which are also extremely important).
-Allowing yourself to shut down for a few days and do nothing but whatever you enjoy, is the key to life.
+Unplugging from society for a few days to focus on yourself, is a top tier life hack.

 I had to bite the bullet and save up to take a vacation.
 I read somewhere that you shouldn’t go on vacation until you pay off all your debt, well forget that.
 I had to go!!

-Then I swallowed a bug and it was time to go.
+Then I swallowed a bug.
+It was time to go.

-I ate at a bar overlooking Mission Beach.
-Had a couple mules and some fried cod.
-Sipped on my drink and watched surfers catch waves in the cold water.
+I ate at a seafood restaurant overlooking Mission Beach.
+Had a couple mules and some fried cod as I watched surfers catch waves in the cold water.

 I sat in the grass in the middle of Balboa Park, read a few chapters from a book I’ve been reading.
 Wrote in my journal near the park’s pond while a guitarist played gypsy jazz.

-Now that I’m back, I’m the happiest I’ve been in a long time.
-I was able to let go of everything I was wrecking my brain with and everything that needed my attention.
+Now that I’m back, I feel much better.
+I was able to let go of everything that was wrecking my brain and be the only thing that needed my attention.